Music Box Dancer: Cover versions

-"Music Box Dancer" has been recorded by such pianists as Floyd Cramer, Richard Clayderman, Roger Williams and Eric Robertson, and by orchestral artists such as James Last and 101 Strings.
-Bandleader Ray Conniff added lyrics and titled the song on his album I Will Survive in 1979.
-Germany's Roberto Delgado recorded a calypso version, and an accordion version was released in Sweden.
-The band PePe produced a techno version.
-It was also recorded by Enormous Richard for the Pravda Records compilation 20 More Explosive Fantastic Rockin' Mega Smash Hit Explosions!.
-German singer Marion Maerz made a German vocal version of the song, and The Wiggles covered it on the video/album Racing to the Rainbow.
+"Music Box Dancer" has been recorded by a variety of artists over the years, including pianists such as Floyd Cramer, Richard Clayderman, Roger Williams, and Eric Robertson, as well as orchestral groups like James Last and the 101 Strings Orchestra.
+Bandleader Ray Conniff recorded a vocal version with added lyrics on his 1979 album I Will Survive.
+Germany's Roberto Delgado recorded a calypso arrangement, and additional international versions have appeared, including an accordion rendition released in Sweden and a techno adaptation by the band PePe.
+The song was also recorded by Enormous Richard for the Pravda Records compilation 20 More Explosive Fantastic Rockin' Mega Smash Hit Explosions!.
+German singer Marion Maerz released a German-language vocal version, and The Wiggles covered the song on their 2006 video and album Racing to the Rainbow.

-In 1980, Hong Kong singer Paula Tsui (Tsui Siu Fung) released a version of this song with the same melody and added Cantonese lyrics inspired by Frank Mills' Official music video, it was arranged by Paulino Chris Babida and with lyrics by Cheng Kwok Kong (Zheng Guojiang).
-The Ventures released a guitar-led cover version in their 1981 album Pops in Japan '81.
-A cover version by session musicians was also used by the BBC in one of its trade-test transmission tapes in the late 1970s, most often accompanied by Test Card F in vision.
+In 1980, Hong Kong singer Paula Tsui released a Cantonese-language version with new lyrics.
+The Ventures released a guitar-led cover version on their 1981 album Pops in Japan '81.
 The song is also often played by ice cream trucks in North America.